 Users also asked for multi-user permissions and roles, and so we’ve now built that into our MyKinsta dashboard.
-In fact, if you look at Kinsta’s feature updates, almost everything we release is based on user feedback.
+In fact, if you look at Kinsta’s Changelog, almost everything we release is based on user feedback.
 Our hosting platform wouldn’t be the same without it.

 In addition to lowering churn rate, using feedback to tailor the customer’s experience can also help increase their spending power.
 Check this out.

 70% of consumers are more loyal to great customer service, and 40% say they would spend more money as the result of that service.